You need to complete your registration in order to officially become a Canterbury Christ Church University student and start your studies.

 For a short overview, watch the video below.

-Once you have worked your way through each section of the online registration form and supplied everything we have asked for, we will check the information you have provided - normally within 5 working days - and email you to confirm your updated registration status.
+Once you have worked your way through each section of the online registration form and supplied everything we have asked for, we will check the information you have provided - normally within five working days - and email you to confirm your updated registration status.
 This will be either:

 If all our checks are complete and there’s nothing else we need from you, you’ll receive an email to confirm you are fully registered.
 This means everything is set for you to: